PKua007/rampack/doc/input-file.md

 are performed:

 1. Initial arrangement is created (simulation box together with particles).
 It is controlled by `arrangement` argument.
-   It can be creared procedurally or loaded from file (see below).
-2. Initial *simulation environment* is created.
-It is described by the arguments `temperature`, `pressure`, `move_types` and `box_move_type`.
-One can specify any combination of those arguments (including none).
-Environment missing any of them is called *incomplete*.
-The only exception is when `box_move_type = disabled`.
-Then, simulation is of NVT type and parameter `pressure` is ignored, thus the environment may be complete even if `pressure = None`.
+2. Initial *simulation environment* is created (based on [class `rampack`](#class-rampack) arguments).
 3. The first run is performed (the first object in the array passed to `runs` argument).
-Run can be `integration` for a standard Monte Carlo sampling or `overlap_relaxation` for a step-by-step elimination of overlaps:
+Run can be `integration` for a standard Monte Carlo sampling or `overlap_relaxation` for a step-by-step elimination of overlaps.

-    * for `integration` run:
+   For `integration` run:
-        1. Run's simulation environment is prepared.
-It is defined using the same arguments as in the `rampack` class.
+   1. Run's simulation environment is prepared and combined with `rampack` environment.
+The combined environment has to be *complete*.
-           Their values override the ones appearing in the `rampack` class.
-It is important that the combined environment is *complete*.
-        2. Run's thermalization phase is performed (its length is specified by `thermalization_cycles`).
-During the thermalization phase, step sizes of all move types are tuned to reach 0.1-0.2 move acceptance ratio, which was proven to be good for hard particles.
-If specified (`record_trajectory`), one or more trajectory formats are saved to files on the fly.
-The same goes for observable snapshots (`observables`, `observables_out`).
+   2. Run's **thermalization phase** is performed (its length is specified by `thermalization_cycles`).
+During it, the following operations are performed:
+      * step sizes of all move types are tuned to reach 0.1-0.2 move acceptance ratio, which was proven to be good for hard particles
+      * if specified by `record_trajectory`, one or more trajectory formats are saved to files on the fly
+      * if specified by `observables` an `observables_out`, observable snapshots are stored on the fly
-        3. Run's averaging phase is performed.
-Step size adjustment is turned off (to preserve full detailed balance).
+   3. Run's **averaging phase** is performed:
+      * step size adjustment is turned off (to preserve full detailed balance)
+      * trajectory and observable snapshots continue to be recorded
+      * if specified by `averages_out`, observables averages are gathered
-           Trajectory and observable snapshots continue to be recorded.
-On top of it, observables averages start being gathered, if specified (`averages_out`) and bulk observables are collected (`bulk_observables`, `bulk_observables_out_pattern`).
+      * if specified by `bulk_observables` and `bulk_observables_out_pattern`, bulk observables are collected
    4. When the run is finished, observable averages, bulk observables and final snapshots (`output_last_snapshot`) are stored.

-    * for `overlap_relaxation` run:
+   For `overlap_relaxation` run:
-        1. Simulation environment is prepared and combined in the same way as for `integration` run
+   1. Simulation environment is prepared and combined in the same way as for `integration` run.
-        2. The run is performed.
-There is no averaging phase (so neither observable averages nor bulk observables can be collected).
-However, observable snapshots and trajectory recordings can be stored.
-During the run, moves reducing number of overlaps are always accepted and ones introducing new overlaps are always rejected.
-Thus, the number of overlaps declines over time.
+   2. The run is performed:
+      * moves reducing number of overlaps are always accepted and ones introducing new overlaps are always rejected.
+Thus, the number of overlaps declines over time
+      * there is no averaging phase (so neither observable averages nor bulk observables can be collected)
+      * observable snapshots and trajectory recordings can be stored
    3. The run is finished when all overlaps are eliminated.
 Final snapshots are stored.
-4. The next run from the array is performed:
+4. The next run from the Array is performed:
    1. The final state of the previous run becomes the initial state of this run.
    2. Environment is prepared and combined with the environment from the previous run.
-Environment elements are reset or not, depending on the context:
+   3. Environment elements are reset or not, depending on the context:
-        * if temperature/pressure is [dynamic](#dynamic-parameters) (depending on cycle number) it starts from the beginning (from the  value for cycle 0), even if it was not overriden by `temperature`/`pressure` run argument.
+      * if temperature/pressure is [dynamic](#dynamic-parameters) (depending on cycle number) it starts from the beginning (from the value for cycle 0), even if it was not overriden by `temperature`/`pressure` run argument
-        * if `move_types`/`box_move_type` is not changes since the previous run, it remembers dynamically adjusted step sizes from the previous run.
+      * if `move_types`/`box_move_type` is not changed since the previous run, it remembers dynamically adjusted step sizes from the previous run.
 If it is overriden, previous step sizes are lost (as they can be meaningless for new move types)
-    3. The rest is the same as for the first run
+   4. The rest is the same as for the first run.
-5. The previous step is repeated for all remaining runs
+5. The previous step is repeated for all remaining runs in the Array.

 ## Run types